24900450/deep7/README.md

 To develop a convolutional autoencoder for image denoising application.

 ## Problem Statement and Dataset
+In many real-world applications, images are often corrupted by noise due to factors such as low lighting, sensor errors, or transmission disturbances.
+This noise reduces image quality and makes further processing or analysis difficult.

+To address this issue, a convolutional autoencoder model will be developed for image denoising.
+A convolutional autoencoder is a type of neural network that learns to compress input images into a lower-dimensional representation and then reconstruct them back to their original form.

+The model will be trained using pairs of noisy and clean images, allowing it to learn how to remove noise while preserving important features such as edges and textures.
+Convolutional layers help in effectively capturing spatial patterns in images.

+After training, the model will be tested on new noisy images to evaluate its ability to reconstruct clean images.
+The objective is to improve image quality by minimizing noise while maintaining essential visual details.
 ## DESIGN STEPS
 ### Step 1 :Load and Preprocess Data
 Load the MNIST dataset and convert images into tensors using normalization.